 Next add the juice of one orange (you can also use a glass of bottled juice, too, but it won’t be as good).
 The best oranges from Spain are those from Valencia: large, juicy and with a bright orange color.
 Some people prefer to use orange soda instead, but in this case you’ll have to wait and add it right before you serve it, so the bubbles aren’t lost during the maceration time.

 Spices and liquors are often added to sangria, but they are not strictly part of an authentic sangria recipe.
 In any case, most people will add a cinnamon stick to their sangria mix (but I’ve also seen people using a pinch of nutmeg instead – your choice).
 As for liquors, my favorite is Cointreau because it’s made with oranges and it therefore potentiates the fruity flavor, but you can also use brandy or gin (from a trickle to a small glass, depending on how strong you want your sangria to be, or how many different liquors you are adding).
-Just keep in mind that is the red wine (or the cava or champagne if you went for a white sangria) what should predominate in the beverage: liquors only add
+Just keep in mind that is the red wine (or the cava or champagne if you went for a white sangria) what should predominate in the beverage: liquors only add up to it.

 AND BONUS!
 The secret to how to make sangria taste wonderful:

 The secret is in the maceration time